UCB-Extension-Team-6-Final-2020/Predictive-Market-Analyzer/README.md

 We will utilize **Tableau** for our dashboard to create visuals for data storytelling. <br>
 It will be hosted on *Tableau Public*.

+### Communication
+We will meet via Webex 3-4 times per week and then Slack each other in between our meetings.
+We are also taking meeting notes and assigning responsibilites to each person at the close of each meeting.

 ## Final Summary (Results and Potential Applications)
 >>>>>>> master
 >>>>>>> master